Guide to Composable Commerce

 Now that you have a better grasp on using modular components to build your composable solution, the next question is - “How nicely do the components play together?”

-Composable Commerce was designed with open standards.
+Composable Commerce was designed as an open ecosystem.
 Open commerce technology enables interoperability between services for seamless integration (and removal) of components while also preventing vendor lock in.
-This eliminates the need to extend your platform through plug-ins, modify monolithic backend code or build siloed experiences.
+This eliminates the need to extend your platform through plug-ins, modify monolithic backend code or build siloed experiences

 This will be ideal for teams who want to pick and choose from the best vendors that have spent time to perfect their individual integration offering, rather relying on your platforms suggested proprietary vendors.